twilson63/react-hw/README.md

 # Tutorial

-# How to run the server
+# How to run my app

 ```
-npm install ecstatic -g
+npm install
-ecstatic -p 3000
+npm start
 ```